 - End duty-free treatment for clothing made with forced labor under de minimis

 - Review all executive authorities to hold China accountable for its predatory trade practices

 “To maintain the industry’s operations and competitiveness, the administration must take immediate steps to increase its enforcement activities and crack down on systemic abuse that is undermining the very fabric of our domestic textile supply chain and its workforce,” Glas added.

-NCTO is a Washington, DC-based trade association that represents domestic textile manufacturers, including artificial and synthetic filament and fiber producers.
+NCTO is a Washington, DC-based trade association that represents domestic textile manufacturers.

-- Capital expenditures for textile and apparel production totaled $2.0 billion in 2017, the last year for which data is available.
+- Capital expenditures for textiles and apparel production totaled $2.27 billion in 2021, the last year for which data is available.

 CONTACT: Kristi Ellis